ten-protocol/go-ten/design/Events_design.md

 `Note: this section might not be 100% accurate.`

-The query made on the UI side is transformed in a server-side query on the node, and there is some logic after a tx is executed and events are emmitted, to match them against the filters requested by users and distribute them to the requester.
+The query made on the UI side is transformed in a server-side query on the node, and there is some logic after a tx is executed and events are emitted, to match them against the filters requested by users and distribute them to the requester.

 *Note that there is no constraint on data access, since all data is public.*